 Through the Bachelor of Fine Arts (BFA) in Graphic Design program, you develop your creative talents and technical skills to become a graphic designer in advertising agencies, design firms, in-house art departments of magazines and newspapers, book publishers, commercial printing firms, freelance and open opportunities for admission to graduate school and other creative venues.

-Please refer to the Graphic Design COURSE PLANNER for more information on this program.
+Please refer to the University catalog for more information on this program.

 The graphic design studios arecentrally located on thesecond and third floor of the Burrier building with a combined Macintosh lab/traditional studio space equipped with: